Skip to main content

 • monetization

-The monetization strategy of the game has drawn significant criticism from users, who describe it as increasingly greedy and exploitative, with many DLCs perceived as cash grabs that offer little value.
-Players express frustration over the reliance on microtransactions and the feeling that essential content is locked behind paywalls, detracting from the overall experience.
-Despite these issues, some still find the core game enjoyable, suggesting that it can be fun if players overlook the monetization practices.
+The monetization strategy of the Total War series has drawn significant criticism from users, who describe it as increasingly greedy and exploitative, with many DLCs perceived as cash grabs that offer little value compared to past expansions.
+Players express frustration over the prevalence of microtransactions and the feeling that essential content is being withheld to encourage additional purchases.
+Despite these issues, some still find the core gameplay enjoyable, albeit marred by the monetization practices.

 • “Seriously, this game series has been going down the toilet for at least 5 years with increasingly scummy and greedy monetization.”